qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   _Base layer back to normal `_LTR`._
   To detect that descramble mode is (in)active, activate _NSY/_DDN and check the leds.

-  This works for laptops where one may want to use the build in keyboard as Dvorak, and plug in the Minivan to work in Dvorak.
-It results in a sort of Qwerty map which can be used as Qwerty, but the symbol arrangement for `\=/[]|+?{}` is probably not what a Qwerty typer would prefer.
+  This works for computers configured to _already_ remap the input to Dvorak.

   Layers
   ======